 Hope you’ve had a great week!
 Happy FRIDAY!
 I’m writing from the cutest coffee shop that I’ve ever visited, Murray Street Coffee in Dallas.

 This place feels very neighborhoody with a bohemian/Scandanavian flair, but I was greeted by a barista who affectionately called me “darlin'”.
-Yep.
-Still in Dallas :).
+Still in Texas.
 If you’re in the mood for some warm coffee on a nice day and happen to find yourself near Deep Ellum in Dallas, come pay this place a visit.

-This morning I had a check-up at the gastroenterologist in Dallas to go over my blood work from the last few weeks.
+This morning I had a check-up at the gastroenterologist in Dallas to review my blood work from the last few weeks.
 Things are looking great!
 I’m

-mildly severely anemic from this last flare up and will require iron infusions, but honestly that’s the best case scenario and I couldn’t be more grateful to still be progressing.
+mildly severely anemic from this last flare up and will require iron infusions, and I couldn’t be more grateful to still be progressing.
 I know that healing isn’t linear (my gawd has that lesson been hard to learn over the years), but I’m thankful to have been able to keep doing the things I want to do: sleep, yoga, running, cooking, maintaining what little of a social life I do have.
 The life stuff has helped me heal.

 Last weekend we drove to Dallas (seems to be a theme lately) for my sister’s 25th and celebrated her the best way we know how: with the dogs!